leovandriel/caffe2_cpp_tutorial/README.md

     ./bin/retrain --model squeezenet --folder <image-folder> --layer fire9/concat --reshape_output

+You can also provide your own pre-trained model.
+Specify the location of the init and predict `.pb` file including a `%` character:

+    ./bin/retrain --model res/googlenet_%_net.pb --folder <image-folder> --layer pool5/7x7_s1

 See also:

 - [How to Retrain Inception's Final Layer for New Categories](https://www.tensorflow.org/tutorials/image_retraining)